Oyster Dressing

 shucked pyster

-Freshly shucked oysters deliver the earthy flavor as a substitute for the giblets in many dressings.
+Freshly shucked oysters deliver the earthy flavor as a substitute for the giblets.
 They make all the difference in the world, avoiding that metallic taste of pre-shucked and the effort is well worth it.

 oysters and liquor